N.L. reports five new cases of COVID-19 - ntv.ca

 The most up to date vaccine data and the number of vaccine doses administered is on the provincial COVID-19 data hub.
 Information on COVID-19 vaccines for Newfoundland and Labrador is available online here.
 Additional information on the COVID-19 vaccination rollout is on the websites for each of the regional health authorities:

 The Government of Newfoundland and Labrador has released the province’s reopening plan, Together.
 Again.
 The plan outlines the phased approach that the province will take as it starts to lift long-term Public Health measures.
-Further information, including a copy of the plan, can be found on the website here www.gov.nl.ca/covid-19/together-again/.
+Further information, including a copy of the plan, can be found on the website here: https://www.gov.nl.ca/covid-19/together-again/.